 AGE 65 PLUS TUITION SCHOLARSHIP - A scholarship in the amount of in-state tuition will be available for any adult 65 years of age or older who enrolls at East Central Community College either as a full-time or part-time student.
 The recipient will be required to meet admission requirements and will be responsible for all other applicable fees.
-In order to receive the scholarship, the student must complete a scholarship application form and submit it to the Office of the Vice President for Student Services for eligibility to be verified.
+In order to receive the scholarship, the student must complete a scholarship application form and submit it to the Executive Director of Enrollment Management for eligibility to be verified.